There are several ways to become involved with the Cybersecurity Initiative.

 Apply to be a Cybersecurity Policy Research Fellow

 Cybersecurity Policy Research Fellows work on independent research projects under the guidance of Dr. Jessica Beyer.
-Research fellows are required to produce one piece of high quality research a quarter and attend weekly research group meetings.
-They are also required to attend any Cybersecurity Initiative sponsored events.
+Research fellows register for a class that is offered twice a year (Winter/Spring) and are required to attend and actively participate in the class and produce one piece of high quality research a quarter.

 Research fellows receive the title “Cybersecurity Policy Fellow” and close research/writing mentorship from Dr. Beyer.
-They can receive research credit, but it is optional.
 Fellows become a part of the broader Cybersecurity Initiative network.

 Students of any level – undergraduate to graduate – may be a research fellow.
 Students must be willing to collaborate with their colleagues and work toward creating an inclusive and productive research environment.
 Students must be willing to revise their research reports repeatedly under the guidance of Dr. Beyer.